boardzilla/boardzilla-docs/docs/ui/appearance.md

 Always use `em` units when you want your CSS to be relative to the element it belongs to.
 CSS attributes that accept a `%` relative to parent size are also appropriate.
-Use `rem` in rare cases where you want the size to be relative to the entire game board.
+Use `rem`s in cases where you want the size to be relative to the entire game board.

 :::